robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 const generatedDate = '2019-03-11'
 ```

-**Don't worry if you spend so much time thinking about name** of a just variable, it's completely normal, but I guarantee it will be worth it.
+**Don't worry if you spend so much time thinking about the name** of a just variable, it's completely normal, but I guarantee it will be worth it.

-**Remember**: The name of things is like a joke if the name requires a comment for explanation, it is because the name is not good enough.
+**Remember**: The name of things is like a joke if the name requires a comment for an explanation, it is because the name is not good enough.

 ## Early returns

-**Always you have a chance to get out of a function do it as soon as possible**, the main goal is to get out of the way invalid cases first to focus on the "real" purpose of the function.
+**Always you have a chance to get out of a function, do it as soon as possible**.
+The main goal is to get out of the way invalid cases first to focus on the "real" purpose of the function.

-it's very simple to implement Early return, the only thing you have to do is to reverse conditions.
+It's very simple to implement Early return, the only thing you have to do is to reverse conditions.

 Look the example below with many nested if/else statements: